wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/microsoft-cloud-app-security-brokers/includes/3-mcas-best-practices.md

 ## Secure IaaS services and custom apps

-Connect Microsoft Azure, Amazon Web Services (AWS) and Google Cloud Platform (GCP) to Microsoft Cloud App Security to monitor administrative or sign in activities for these services.
+Connect Microsoft Azure, Amazon Web Services (AWS), and Google Cloud Platform (GCP) to Microsoft Cloud App Security to monitor administrative or sign in activities for these services.

 Use the security configuration recommendations of Azure, AWS, and GCP to ensure that you meet the best practices of those services.

-Onboard custom apps to Microsoft Cloud App Security to gain additional insights into actions performed with or by these apps.
+Onboard custom apps to Microsoft Cloud App Security to gain extra insights into actions performed with or by these apps.